 Sec.
-33-501.
+33-1001.
 Purpose and intent.

-The purpose of this article is to establish standards for Greater Pine Island, which includes Pine Island, Matlacha, and several surrounding islands and certain unincorporated enclaves west of Cape Coral.
-These standards were formulated to carry out Goal 14 and related objectives and policies of the Lee Plan in order to accomplish the vision for the future of Greater Pine Island as set forth in the Lee Plan.
-These standards will maintain an equilibrium between modest growth, a fragile ecology, and a viable and productive agricultural community.
-These standards manage future growth based on remaining traffic capacity on the narrow road link to the mainland, retaining a reasonable opportunity for hurricane evacuation.
+The purpose of this article is to establish standards for Greater Pine Island, which includes Pine Island, Matlacha, and several surrounding islands and certain unincorporated enclaves west of Cape Coral (see Appendix I, Map 5).
+These standards are intended to carry out Lee Plan Goal 14 and related objectives and policies in order to accomplish the vision for the future of Greater Pine Island.
+The purpose of these standards is to maintain an equilibrium between modest growth, a fragile ecology, and a viable and productive agricultural community.
+These standards reflect an effort to manage future growth based on the remaining traffic capacity on the existing narrow road link to the mainland while retaining a reasonable opportunity for hurricane evacuation.

 Sec.
-33-502.
-Applicability and boundary.
+33-1002.
+Applicability and community boundary.